ktorn/vdp/README.md

 ##Use Cases

-###Free and Open Source Software (FOSS) Funding
+###Free/Libre Software (FLS) and Open Source Software (OSS) Funding

-Many for-profit projects, especially software, depend on a variety of open source projects.
+Many for-profit projects, especially software, depend on a variety of FLS/OSS projects.
 The creators of these businesses and projects know this, yet cannot identify who they should donate to, given the huge variety of projects and their contributors.

-In this context VDP can be used to fairly distribute donations to the open source stack.
+In this context VDP can be used to fairly distribute donations to the FLS/OSS stack.
 Each company simply needs to define their top-level stack, and link to the various projects' existing VDP files.

 Each project will take care of maintaining their own VDP files, attributing credit to both sub-dependencies, as well as direct contributors.